StevenBlack/vocab/million-dollar-words.md

 ### quixotic
-This word is often misused to mean "flaky" or "changeable."
-In fact, as anyone who remembers the story of Don Quixote knows, a quixotic person is someone who is romantic and idealistic and pursues lofty but impractical goals.
-One grows impatient with people but rarely dislikes them.
+A quixotic person is someone who is romantic and idealistic and pursues lofty but impractical goals.

 ### quotidian